fabianmichael/kirby-markdown-field/README.md

 # Kirby – Markdown field

 ⚠️ **Notice:** This plugin is still in late alpha/early beta state.
 Some things might not work as expected, yet.
 However, if you’re adventurous: it might crash, but thanks to Kirby’s state management, data loss is pretty unlikely.
-Just Hit `⌘S`/`Ctrl+s` often enough to save your work. ⚠️
+Just hit `⌘S`/`Ctrl+s` frequently to save your work and you should be save. ⚠️

 **Known issues of the alpha:**